Passion Play & Land of the Bible - Oberammergau 2020

 We make a short stop at the Springs of Ein Gedi, the place where David hid from King Saul, before we drive up to the rocky fortress of Masada.
 This majestic UNESCO heritage-listed fortress was built by King Herod and was the site of the historical last stand of the zealots against mighty Rome.
 Our day’s final destination is a resort on the Dead Sea where you can swim (or really float) in the resort's own salt water pools.

 From “Dan to Beersheba” is a biblical phrase used to refer to the settled areas of the Tribes of Israel between Dan in the North and Beersheba in the South.
 Today we visit the southern part of the Promised Land, Beersheba (Beersheva), an area known also for the Australian Light Horse Cavalry attack in World War I. Our itinerary today takes us through Beersheva to Hebron, first mentioned in the Old Testament in connection with Abraham and an important city in the very early days of the history of the Bible.
-From here we travel through the Elah Valley, where the battle of David and Goliath was fought, and then onto our overnight destination of Netanya on the coastal seafront of the Mediterranean Sea.
+From here we travel through the Elah Valley, where the battle of David and Goliath was fought, and then onto our overnight destination of Jerusalem.

-From the Mount of Olives on Tuesday we will enjoy an eye opening moment over- looking Jerusalem before visiting the Church of the Pater Noster, the site on which Jesus taught his disciples the Lord’s Prayer.
-To commemorate the Ascension Emperor Constantine built a church over a cave here in the 4th Century and today we can see it partially reconstructed.
+On Saturday, from the Mount of Olives we will enjoy looking down upon Jerusalem before visiting the Church of the Pater Noster, the site on which Jesus taught his disciples the Lord’s Prayer.
+To commemorate the Ascension, Emperor Constantine built a church over a cave here in the 4th Century and today we can see it partially reconstructed.

 Together we will walk the Palm Sunday Path and visit the little teardrop shaped Church of Dominus Flevit, recalling the Gospel incident when Jesus wept over the future fate of Jerusalem.
 We will visit the Garden of Gethsemane where our Lord prayed and his disciples slept the night before his crucifixion.
 The Basilica of Agony enshrines a section of the bedrock where Jesus prayed before his arrest.